RobinHYuan/ELEC291-LAB6/README.md

 7. A dedicate program flasher is made to ensure we can utlize as many pins as possible
 8. Improved algorithm that combines both sensors' readings provides better results
 9. PIC32MX170F256B is used providing a higher comuting speed.
-10. Labeled axis for the stip chart
+10. All axes are labed for the stip chart
 11. Makefile is modified to include the new header file created for LAB6 making the source code look more concise
 12. Portable Design; the system does not require any USB connection to operate.
 Instead, we can use a 9v battery to power the system.